 Where we do get substantial performance improvements is the mixture models.
-The best performing tokenizer, for all three datasets and across the entire range of return rates, is w12p2.
+The best performing tokenizer, for all 3 datasets and across the entire range of return rates, is w12p2.
 For the SGT Star domain it beats the word tokenizer by 5%-7% until the latter's error level drops to 10%, and continues to provide more modest gains at higher non-return rates.
 The other mixture models which include the same features, w12p12 and w12p123 (not shown), come fairly close.
 Other mixture models do not show a consistent improvement over word tokens.
-For example, w1p123 is better than words on the SGT Star domain, but much worse than words on the Twins domain; similar mixture models, containing word unigrams and a variety of phonetic features but not word bigrams, display similar behavior.
-The mixture model w12 (not shown), containing words and bigrams without any phonetic features, is very similar to word tokens on all three domains.
+For example, w1p123 is better than words on the SGT Star domain, but much worse than words on the twins domain; similar mixture models, containing word unigrams and a variety of phonetic features but not word bigrams, display similar behavior.
+The mixture model w12 (not shown), containing words and bigrams without any phonetic features, is very similar to word tokens on all 3 domains.

 It turns out, then, that the necessary features for high performance are words, word bigrams, and phone bigrams.
 At this point we can only conjecture about the reason for this.
 The phonetic features allow the NLU to recover from certain speech recognition errors; phone unigrams probably do not carry sufficient information, which is why bigrams are required.
 However, phonetic features alone might cause too much confusion, which is why word information is also needed.
-Apparently, both word unigrams and bigrams are required to offset the phonetic features, words and bigrams are practically equivalent to words alone.
+Apparently, both word unigrams and bigrams are required to offset the phonetic confusion, though it is not exactly clear why, especially given that without phonetic features, words and bigrams are practically equivalent to words alone.
 At any rate, the experiments demonstrate that when used appropriately, phonetic features derived from a dictionary can improve the performance of NLU in the face of speech recognition errors.